Leasehold reforms delayed until the new year: how the changes help you

 Don't miss the latest investment and personal finances news, market analysis, plus money-saving tips with our free twice-daily newsletter

-But many of the changes are taking longer than expected as the Labour government has decided to consult on many of the changes to fill what it says are gaps left from the legislation of the previous Tory government.
+But many of the changes were already taking longer than expected as the Labour government decided in the summer to consult on many of the changes to fill what it says are gaps left from the legislation of the previous Tory government.

 What are the latest leasehold reforms?